marcobeierer/wordpress-linkchecker/src/readme.txt

 * Respects your robots.txt file (also the crawl-delay directive).
 	* You could use the user-agent MB-SiteCrawler to control the crawler.

+= Additional Technical Features of the Professional Version =
+* Check if embedded images are broken.

 = Upcoming Technical Features =
-* Support for checking the availability of embedded images, videos, CSS files and JS files.
+* Support for checking the availability of videos, CSS files and JS files.

 = Technical Requirements =
 * cURL 7.18.1 or higher.